Canada announces final list of retaliatory tariffs

 Freeland said they had no other choice and called the tariffs regrettable.

+Another product on the list is whiskey, which comes from Tennessee and Kentucky, the latter of which is the home state of Republican Senate leader Mitch McConnell.

+Freeland also said they are prepared if U.S. President Donald Trump escalates the trade war.

-U.S. President Donald Trump has explained the steel and aluminum tariffs by saying imported metals threatened the United States' national security — a justification that countries rarely use because it can be so easily abused.
+Trump has explained the steel and aluminum tariffs by saying imported metals threatened the United States' national security — a justification that countries rarely use because it can be so easily abused.
 He is also threatening to impose another national security-based tariff on imported cars, trucks and auto parts.
-The tariff threat could be a negotiating ploy to restart talks on the North American Free Trade Agreement.
+That threat could be a negotiating ploy to restart talks on the North American Free Trade Agreement.

 Freeland said there are no grounds for further U.S. tariffs in response to Canada's actions.